SystemsBioinformatics/dynamic-community-fba/docs/_build/html/html/_sources/6_parallel_dfba/home.rst.txt

-6. Parallel Dynamic FBA
+6. Dynamic Parallel FBA
 =======================

-The second method to model microbial interactions available through this package is Dynamic Parallel FBA.
+The second method to model microbial interactions available through this package is Dynamic Parallel FBA (dpFBA).
 The key idea is to perform FBA on individual models while keeping track of a *pool* of external metabolites from which all models grow.
 Again we keep track of the overall concentrations of biomass and external metabolites and update this using the set time interval.

 Example
 -------
-To run a simulation with Parallel Dynamic FBA, you first need to define your ``ParallelDynamicFBA`` model.
+To run a simulation with Dynamic Parallel FBA, you first need to define your ``ParallelDynamicFBA`` model.

 .. code-block:: python